automenta/mb7/doc/README.gra3.md

-Below is a comprehensive redesign of **SemanticScribe**, a graph-based semantic workspace that reimagines its ontology and tag system to emulate the data models, features, and user interfaces (UIs) of a wide range of applications—spanning **Graph Databases / Knowledge Graph Platforms**, **Dataflow and ETL Tools**, **Data Analytics and Visualization Platforms**, and **Dataflow Programming Environments**.
+Below is a comprehensive redesign of **Netention**, a graph-based semantic workspace that reimagines its ontology and tag system to emulate the data models, features, and user interfaces (UIs) of a wide range of applications—spanning **Graph Databases / Knowledge Graph Platforms**, **Dataflow and ETL Tools**, **Data Analytics and Visualization Platforms**, and **Dataflow Programming Environments**.
 This redesign leverages graph-based functionality to create a self-consistent, user-friendly "software singularity" that empowers users with adored ubiquity and intuitive interactions.
-Functional tags serve as the backbone, unifying distinctions across these categories while aligning with SemanticScribe’s purpose of enabling collaborative, meaningful data manipulation and analysis.
+Functional tags serve as the backbone, unifying distinctions across these categories while aligning with Netention’s purpose of enabling collaborative, meaningful data manipulation and analysis.

 ---

-# SemanticScribe: A Graph-Powered Semantic Singularity
+# Netention: A Graph-Powered Semantic Singularity

-**SemanticScribe** evolves into a unified platform where every piece of content—text, data, transformations, visualizations, or UI elements—is an **NObject**, a node in a dynamic graph.
+**Netention** evolves into a unified platform where every piece of content—text, data, transformations, visualizations, or UI elements—is an **NObject**, a node in a dynamic graph.
 Relationships, properties, and behaviors are defined as **edges** (tags), and the entire system reacts to tag changes through a graph-based ontology.
-By emulating the key features of apps like Neo4j, Apache NiFi, Tableau, and Simulink, SemanticScribe delivers a versatile, intuitive experience that feels like magic to users—whether they’re building data pipelines, analyzing relationships, or simulating systems.
+By emulating the key features of apps like Neo4j, Apache NiFi, Tableau, and Simulink, Netention delivers a versatile, intuitive experience that feels like magic to users—whether they’re building data pipelines, analyzing relationships, or simulating systems.